he-dev/SmartConfig/README.md

 ## Features
 - Strongly typed values.
-- Supports the most common types: value types, JSON, XML, colors, enums, DateTime, string.
+- Supports many common types: value types, JSON, XML, colors, enums, DateTime, string.
-- Value validation (on load and on update).
+- Value validation (read/write).
 - Optional & default settings.
+- Extendable:
-- Extendable filters.
-The most simple setting contains only a name and a value.
-If you need additional criteria for finding them you can add more columns like Environment or Version.
+  - If you need additional criteria for finding them you can add more columns like Environment or Version.
+  - If you need a special data source there's an interfact to add it.
+  - If you need a special data type for your settings there's an interface to add it.
 - Multiple configurations in a single storage.
 - Multiple data sources: app.config (read-only) (connectionsStrings & appSettings), SQL database (read-write)
-- Extendibility.
-You can write your own data source and value converters.
--

 ## Is this all it offers?
 Not quite.
-I have more ideas for new features but we have to start somewhere so here's the first basic version.
-The most important ones that will come are:
-- Automatic database keys generation so that you don't have to write each entry by yourself.
+There is _hidden_ beta features for generating setting keys and values based on the current configuration.
+Besides planned are:
 - Database settings override from app.config.
-- Custom app.config sections.
-- Saving settings to app.config.
-- Xml data source.
 - Automatic reloading when datasource changes and change notifications.

 ## Hallo SmartConfig! - Basic Example

 Let's assume we'd like to use a database for our configuration. (**SmartConfig** uses Entity Framework internaly and you can use any database that Entity Framework supports like the SQL Server or LocalDB.)

 To be able to connect to the database we of course need a connection string.
-We define one in the _app.config_ file:
+We define one in the `app.config` file:

 ### app.config
 ```xml